BruOp/personal-website/content/blog/exposure/index.md

 ## Code Sample

-There's a working example of this code running as part of a BGFX-style example here: https://github.com/BruOp/bgfx/tree/tonemapping/examples/41-tonemapping
+The images of the bunny were created using a BGFX-style example that you can find [here](https://github.com/BruOp/bgfx/tree/tonemapping/examples/41-tonemapping).
+It includes the set up of the scene and GPU resources as well as the shaders that we've already gone over.

 ## Notes